ConnectedSystems/wosis/README.md

 # Getting Started

 You will need access to the Premium API for Clarivate's Web of Science.
 This is given as a username and password.

-Create a `.yml` file with these details in the following format:
+It is advised that this information be placed in a `.yml` file in the following format:

 ```yaml
 wos:
   user: username
   password: password
 ```

+This is to keep your secret information out of the code.
+Remember not to share this file with others.

 The configuration file can then be loaded like so: